-San Francisco quartet the Red House Painters (named after Tennesseean painting crew, The International League Of Revolutionary House Painters) made their debut with 1992’s Down Colorful Hill on the 4AD label.
+San Francisco quartet the Red House Painters (named after the Tennesseean painting crew, The International League Of Revolutionary House Painters) made their debut with 1992’s Down Colorful Hill on the 4AD label.
 The band fitted into the recently coined slowcore genre, with their stately arrangements and introspective lyrics.
 The word band is a little misleading, as the Red House Painters were largely a brand name for leader Mark Kozelek, who wrote all of the songs, sang lead vocals, and whose records released as Red House Painters, Sun Kil Moon, and under his own name form a coherent career path.

 Kozelek’s early work can be oppressively dark and depressive, but since 1995’s Ocean Beach, more light has sneaked in.
 Kozelek’s output can be frustrating – a lot of his albums are drawn out as his song lengths stretch out over six or seven minutes.
 As a result, he’s made a lot of good albums, but few great ones.
 But since 1992, he’s written a lot of great songs, perhaps as many as any writer from his era, but it can take some patience to find them.
 I find Sun Kil Moon’s Ghosts of the Great Highway and April to be his strongest albums.

 I’ve only covered up to 2010’s Admiral Fell Promises at this stage, but Kozelek’s career in the 2010’s has certainly been interesting.
 His previous lyrics were tightly constructed and elegant, to the point where he was able to justify printing them in the book Nights of Passed Over.
-But in his recent work, his lyrical approach has changed markedly, to a stream of consciousness style, where it feels like he’s releasing his first drafts instead of his polished versions.
+But in his recent work, his lyrical approach has changed markedly, to a stream-of-consciousness style, where it feels like he’s releasing his first drafts instead of his polished versions.

 They are the picturesque night